tsnellgrove/dark_castle3/doc/to_do.md

 - re-work app_main() flow with validate() module
 - refactor app_main() modules

+- TBD: plan for when to finish pushing errors out of validate
+- TBD: doc plan to finish the validate() fight:
+	- TBD: finalize plan for 'validate' / 'exe_std' / 'exe_silent' modes to run verb methods in
+	- TBD: how to pull verb method 'try' (from cmd_exe) into validate()
+- IDEA: make verb method mode attribute ('validate', 'std_exe', 'silent_exe') optional
 - IDEA: need to push errors out of validate() and into methods (non-burt cases)
 	- IDEA: create shared common_errors() function to be run from verb methods
 - IDEA: what if we had errors for wrong class usage *in* the wrong class?? e.g. an examine method that only throws an error in Writing??